Guests at Winter Residency 2025 / 2026

 05.01 - 31.01

 Nic Nathanson (b.
-1992, Los Alamos, New Mexico) is a painter who explores the physical and psychological dimensions of toxicity.
-He paints exclusively with biohazardous materials such as herbicides, drugs, and post-industrial waste.
+1992, Los Alamos, New Mexico) is a painter exploring the physical and psychological dimensions of toxicity.
+He exclusively paints with biohazardous materials such as herbicides, narcotics, and post-industrial debris.

-On Velferden Nic will begin a new series investigating the by-products of the mining industry in Southern Norway, where he works directly with contaminated sediments and mineral waste.
-His paintings will show the unique visual properties of these materials (e.g. colour , viscosity, opacity and reactivity), as well as the effects they may have on the environment around them.
-Upon request, Nic will arrange meetings with his paintings.
-These occasions may require the use of rubber gloves, gas masks or protective suits.
+At Velferden, Nic will begin a new series investigating the byproducts of the mining industry in southern Norway, working directly with contaminated sediments and mineral waste.
+His paintings will demonstrate the unique visual properties of these materials (e.g., coloration, viscosity, opacity, and reactivity) as well as the range of effects they can have on the environment around them.
+On request, Nic will facilitate encounters with his paintings.
+These occasions may require the use of rubber gloves, gas masks, or hazmat suits.